-Table 5 lists the status messages for the WirelessProfessional software and explains the meaning of them
+Table 5 lists the status messages for the WirelessProfessional software and explains the meaning of them.

-Status message Meaning Starting system The system is checking that all devices can be reached Updating The status of devices is being changed Device not associated Device installation in the system is not yet complete Blocking x luminaires x emergency luminaires are still to be put into remote inhibiting mode Unblocking x luminaires Remote inhibiting mode still needs to be terminated for x emergency luminaires Emergency state is expiring Once the fire alarm overrun time has expired, the emergency luminaires are switched off again Operational At least one switchable emergency luminaire is switched on Ready to activate All switchable emergency luminaires are switched off or the system only consists of luminaires which cannot be switched Error on x devices Error messages for x devices Emergency state is activated by Fire alarm (signal at fire alarm input of IO box enabled).
-All switch- IO-box able emergency luminaires are switched on.
-Emergency state is in follow-up Fire alarm terminated (signal at fire alarm input of IO box no time longer enabled).
+Status message Meaning Starting system The system is checking that all devices can be reached Updating The status of devices is being changed Device not associated Device installation in the system is not yet complete Blocking x luminaires x emergency luminaires are still to be put into remote inhibiting mode Unblocking x luminaires Remote inhibiting mode still needs to be terminated for x emergency luminaires Emergency state is expiring Once the fire alarm overrun time has expired, the emergency luminaires are switched off again Operational At least one switchable emergency luminaire is switched on Ready to activate All switchable emergency luminaires are switched off or the system only consists of luminaires which cannot be switched Error on x devices Error messages for x devices Emergency state is activated by IO-box Fire alarm (signal at fire alarm input of IO box enabled).
+All switchable emergency luminaires are switched on.
+Emergency state is in follow-up time Fire alarm terminated (signal at fire alarm input of IO box no longer enabled).
 The system is in fire alarm overrun time.
 Switchable emergency luminaires remain switched on until end of overrun time.
-Starting test on x devices Testing of x devices is being started Test running Status message during a test Finishing test on x devices The test is completed and the test results are being transferred from the emergency luminaires x luminaires are blocked x emergency luminaires are in remote inhibiting mode
+Starting test on x devices Testing of x devices is being started Test running Status message during a test Finishing test on x devices The test is completed and the test results are being transferred from the emergency luminaires Capacity test postponed on x devices The test could not be started on x, so another start attempt is delayed x luminaires are blocked x emergency luminaires are in remote inhibiting mode Feature activation required The system requires a feature activation because, for example, more devices are installed on the system than are supported according to the activation.